yujunz/gitlab.com-runbooks/howto/access-requests.md

 1. !group-member-add <group> <user>

 ## Ops Instance Access
-Generally we are concerned with chatops access, which requires developer on `gitlab-com` group.
+Generally when developers ask for access to the ops instance, we are concerned with chatops access, which requires developer on `gitlab-com` group.
 If access to any other groups are needed, please clarify with the requester.